-Editing properties that cause display properties to be stored in line increases storage requirements and can degrade display and query performance for the annotation layer.
+When the SymbolID field value is -1, the feature is not referencing a text symbol and all symbol properties are stored in line with the feature.
+This increases storage requirements and can degrade display and query performance for the annotation layer.

-- On the Edit tab, in the Selection group, click Attributes .
+- On the ribbon Edit tab, click Attributes in the Selection group.

 The Attributes pane appears.

-- Click Select and select the annotation feature.
+- Click the Select tool and select the annotation feature.

 The selection list appears in the pane.